 Mines, explosive remnants of war (ERW) and unexploded ordnance (UXO) contamination in Afghanistan has caused huge numbers of casualties over the last 30 years since records began with over 32,500 casualties on record.
 Contamination reported by DMAC, not including firing ranges, is over 1,100 square kilometres, with 168 square kilometres of that contamination being in the northern regions where FSD works; this represents 15% of the contamination however the region contains some of the highest numbers of victims and casualties and some of the lowest financial support for victim assistance and economic development.

 As of October 2019, there have been a total of 596 casualties and victims of ERW and mines recorded by FSD in the four districts of the Darwaz region namely Darwaz (Nusai), Darwazbala (Maymay), Shaki and Khawan; these districts account for some 15% of the population of Badakhshan Province.

-FSD’s history of operations in Afghanistan stretches back to 2001 where a programme in assistance to the World Food Programme (WFP) deployed three rapid reaction EOD and BAC teams in support of humanitarian food distribution across Afghanistan, a further team was also stationed in Kandahar in 2002 as an addition to this programme for UNOCHA.
-More recently FSD has executed operations in Darwaz Province since 2010 under funding from the PATRIP foundation and also from the US Department of State (WRA) for the deployment of mine action teams, multi-purpose EOD and clearance teams and also weapons and ammunition disposal (WAD) teams
+FSD’s history of operations in Afghanistan stretches back to 2001 with mine action support teams for WFP and UN OCHA in Kandahar.
+More recently FSD has executed operations in Darwaz Province since 2010 under funding from both the German PATRIP Foundation and also from the US Department of State (PM/WRA) for the deployment of mine action teams, multi-purpose EOD and clearance teams and also weapons and ammunition disposal (WAD) teams.

 A special Thanks for our donors and supporters: